ddoria921/DDCoachMarks/README.md

  Use "YES" here if you want to show a row swipe gesture on a table view cell.
 Disabled by default.
 * `@"direction"`
  Direction that swipe gestures should animate in.
 The default is `@"lefttoright"` but you can also specify `@"righttoleft"`.
+* `@"font"`
+ Font for the caption in the bubble.
+If not specified, defaults to the default HelveticaNeue size 14.0.

 ## DDCoachMarksViewDelegate